jeffnerdy/dll-injector/README.md

 # DLL Injector Implementation

-A DLL injector implemented using the LoadLibrary function, intended for educational purposes.
+A DLL injector implemented using the LoadLibrary function.

+Intended for educational purposes.